sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 .. parsed-literal::

-    $ phpunit DataTest
+    $ phpunit DataTest.php
     PHPUnit |version|.0 by Sebastian Bergmann and contributors.

-    ...F
+    ...F                                                                4 / 4 (100%)

-    Time: 0 seconds, Memory: 5.75Mb
+    Time: 00:00.058, Memory: 8.00 MB

     There was 1 failure:

-    1) DataTest::testAdd with data set #3 (1, 1, 3)
+    1) DataTest::testAdd with data set #3
     Failed asserting that 2 is identical to 3.

-    /home/sb/DataTest.php:9
+    /home/sb/DataTest.php:10

     FAILURES!
     Tests: 4, Assertions: 4, Failures: 1.

-When using a large number of datasets it's useful to name each one with string key instead of default numeric.
+When using a large number of data sets it is useful to name each one with a string key.
-Output will be more verbose as it'll contain that name of a dataset that breaks a test.
+Output will be more verbose as it will contain that name of a dataset that breaks a test.

 .. code-block:: php
     :caption: Using a data provider with named datasets
     :name: writing-tests-for-phpunit.data-providers.examples.DataTest1.php

     <?php declare(strict_types=1);
+    use PHPUnit\Framework\Attributes\DataProvider;
     use PHPUnit\Framework\TestCase;

     final class DataTest extends TestCase
     {
-        /**
-         * @dataProvider additionProvider
-         */
+        #[DataProvider('additionProvider')]
         public function testAdd(int $a, int $b, int $expected): void {
             $this->assertSame($expected, $a + $b);
         }

-        public function additionProvider(): array
+        public static function additionProvider(): array
         {
             return [
                 'adding zeros'  => [0, 0, 0],